Should You Focus on Gi or No Gi Jiu Jitsu?

 As you can see, the sport has changed a lot.
 Gi BJJ has evolved, and even no-gi has too.

 If you ask a Brazilian grappler where to go to train no-gi, they might look confused.
 They don't have 'no-gi BJJ', they just have luta livre.
-Submission wrestling.
+This is submission wrestling.
 The idea of training 'no-gi' to them would be like saying you are going 'no car' instead of walking.

 No-Gi or Gi - Which Should You Train?